 One of the most frequent questions asked in IronEdge Group’s training courses is how we learned Microsoft Power BI.
 Our trainers all took different learning paths, but we assembled a list of beginner resources to share.
 We hope this series can be helpful for folks hoping to learn Power BI skills.
 Future posts will focus on intermediate resources and niche advanced topics.

 First, when choosing learning materials how do you learn best?
 Videos, books, online documentation, or a combination of all three?
 We’ve selected free or affordable examples of all types.
 These resources should get you beyond the beginner level across all major Power BI topics.
-To help you and your coworkers become Power BI pros, we recommend your organization book IronEdge Group’s in person training courses.
+To help you and your coworkers become Power BI pros, we recommend your organization book IronEdge Group’s virtual or in-person training courses.